sanket-kamthe/EPyStateEstimator/README.md

 ## The state estimation problem

-The aim of state estimation is to provide an estimate of a time-evolving latent state (given by a probability distribution) based on observations (typically noisy) of the dynamical system.
+The aim of state estimation is to provide an estimate of a time-evolving latent state (given by a probability distribution) based on noisy observations of the dynamical system.
 This can be formulated mathematically using the state-space model:

 $$
 x_t = f(x_{t-1}) + w_t, \quad t = 1, \ldots, T,